davidverweij/phone-grown/instructable.md

 That's all set!
 You can now close the extra tab, but keep the Google Sheet tab handy.

 ## Step 2: setup the phone
+> For this step, you only need a mobile phone that is connected to your Wi-Fi and its charger.

 Once you found an unused phone for this project (_don't worry about cracked screens_), we need to change some of its settings and connect it to your Google Sheet.

 {% include image-gallery.html folder="/assets/images/instructable/step2" %}